Close Menu

 Morning

 Breakfast at The Boulder Dushanbe Teahouse ($$).
 The building itself is a work of art with its hand-carved and painted interior and exterior.
 The Tea House building was a gift from Boulder’s sister city, Dushanbe, Tajikistan.
 In exchange, Boulder gifted Dushanbe an internet café.
 The teahouse has a very worldly and yummy menu!
 They are open for breakfast, lunch and dinner.
 If you find yourself here on a summer Saturday, stroll through Boulder Farmers Market where you can get your provisions for the afternoon: cheese, bread, fruits, veggies and maybe some prepared foods from the food court.
 While you’re here, stop in the Boulder Museum of Contemporary Art (which is free on Saturdays).
-If it’s not a Saturday, visit Dish Gourmet ($$) or Dedalus Wine Shop & Market ($$$) for some picnic-perfect local foods.
+If it’s not a Saturday, visit Dish Gourmet ($$) or Le Frigo ($$$) for some picnic-perfect local foods.

 Boulder Dushanbe Teahouse